 2. Mona Vale Rock Pool, New South Wales

 This spot may be best for those with a drone, but Sydney’s best rock pool is still amazing for a swim.
 The ocean surrounds the pool and the waves engulf it while you take a dip.
 It is roughly 45 minutes north of downtown Sydney.
 To check out other rock pools in the area, read our blog post on the Top 10 Rock Pools of Sydney.

 The town of Noosa is an up-and-coming hotspot with excellent restaurants and beaches.
 The national park has a scenic coastline and an excellent walk with viewpoints.
 The best spot by far is the fairy pools.
 It is a short walk off the trail, where there are two natural tide pools to enjoy.

 4. Point Arkwright, Queensland

 Located just south of Noosa, this is one of our favorite hidden gems in Australia.
-If you aren’t a morning person, get over it because you’ll want to be here for sunrise.
+If you aren’t a morning person, make an exception because you’ll want to be here for sunrise.
 The rocky area at the end of the beach was one of the best spots in Queensland to watch the sun come up!

 5. Pebble Beach, Yeppoon, Queensland

-We stumbled upon this beach, and boy were we lucky – it’s definitely one of the eeriest and most dramatic beaches in Australia.
+We stumbled upon this beach, and boy, were we lucky – it’s definitely one of the eeriest and most dramatic beaches in Australia.
 There are two short trails up to the Rosslyn Bay Lookout, a great whale-watching spot during the migration season.
-And another trail leads down to Pebble Beach.
+Another trail leads down to Pebble Beach.

 6. Cape Hillsborough, Queensland